 Elizabeth II is the longest-lived and second-longest-reigning monarch of the United Kingdom.
 She is also the second-longest-serving current head of State (after King Bhumibol Adulyadej of Thailand).

-Should she still reign in September 2014, Queen Elizabeth II will also become our longest-serving sovereign - breaking Queen Victoria’s current record of 63 years 216 days.
-As of this blog post, there are only 448 days to go!
+In September 2014, Queen Elizabeth II also become our longest-serving sovereign - breaking Queen Victoria’s record of 63 years 216 days.

 Family - Past and Future and Succession

 Elizabeth’s parents were King George VI and Elizabeth Bowes-Lyon, later known as the Queen Mother - who lived until she was 101!